denniskuijs/openremote/docs/4_implementation_ssm_automations.md

 The document uses the same `DocumentType` and `schemaVersion` as the other documents.
 For this automation the following parameters are required:

-- `VolumeId` - To specify which `EBS` data volume needs to be replaced with the snapshot
+- `VolumeId` - To specify which `EBS` data volume needs to be replaced with the snapshot.
-- `SnapshotId` - To specify which snapshot should be used for creating the new `EBS` data volume
+- `SnapshotId` - To specify which snapshot should be used for creating the new `EBS` data volume.
-- `DeleteVolume` - To specify if the current `EBS` data volume should be kept or deleted
+- `DeleteVolume` - To specify if the current `EBS` data volume should be kept or deleted.

 ```
 Type: AWS::SSM::Document